-Here is a general outline of the most common applications for shop presses, as well as the most common metals you might be working with, and how big your press should be, approximately.
+Here is a general outline of the most common applications for industrial presses, as well as the most common metals you might be working with, and how big your press should be, approximately.

 |Light assembly, Riveting, Punching, Marking, Staking, Crimping, Forming, Swaging||Medical, Aerospace||Plastics, Mild Steel, Aluminum, Brass, Cooper||Adjustable air press, 1200 lbs to 2.5 tons|

 |Bushing/Bearing Insertion, Stud Insertion, Swaging, Trimming, Marking or Character Stamping, Assembly, Notching, Joining, Forming, and Fastening||Automotive, Agriculture, Aerospace||Mild or Carbon Steel, Harder Aluminum, Cast iron, stainless steel, other alloys||Pneumatic or hydropneumatic press, 2.5 to 15 tons|

 |Bushing/Bearing Insertion, Stud Insertion, Broaching, Swaging, Trimming, Assembly, Notching, Joining, Forming, and Fastening||Automotive, Agriculture, Aerospace||Mild or Carbon Steel, Harder Aluminum, Cast Iron, Stainless Steel, Alloys||Hydraulic press, 20 to 50 tons|